 Basics About 13 CFR 125.5 SBA Certificate of Competency and Government Certificate of Competency Bid Protests

 - SBA has sole legal authority for Certificate of Competency decisions.

 - To bring a GAO protest case, you also have to look at bad faith on the agency’s actions.

 - There are narrow exceptions to when GAO can review SBA COC bid protests.

 - The U.S. Court of Federal Claims can decide bid protest cases about SBA COC determinations

 We resolve legal disputes regarding 13 CFR 125.5 and the various disputes related to FAR Certificate of Competency issues.

-Call Our SBA Certificate of Competency COC Protest Lawyers for Immediate Help
+Call Our SBA Certificate of Competency Protest Lawyers for Immediate Help

-For help filing a bid protest or overturning an SBA certificate of competency decision under FAR 19.6 or 13 CFR 125.5, please call our government contract law attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For help filing a bid protest or overturning an SBA COC and government certificate of competency decision under FAR 19.6 or 13 CFR 125.5, please call our government contract law attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.